ihmeuw/vivarium/docs/source/glossary.rst

         framework itself.
 Examples might include a new simulation clock, a results handling service, or a logging service.

+    Population State Table
+        The core representation of the population in the simulation.
+Often referred to as simply the "state table".
+It consists of a row for each :term:`simulant <Simulant>` and a column for each :term:`attribute <Attribute>` the simulant possesses.

     Private Column
         The source of a corresponding :term:`attribute pipeline <Attribute Pipeline>`.
         Only the :term:`component <Component>` that creates a private column has